bntti/animelist/README.md

 ## Project Description
 The website is available in [Heroku](https://tsoha-animelist.herokuapp.com/).
-The project is a website where animes are listed and users can search animes, add them to their lists to keep track of what they are watching and what they have watched.
+The project is a website where anime are listed and users can search anime, add them to their lists to keep track of what they are watching and what they have watched.
 This project takes inspiration from [MyAnimeList](https://myanimelist.net).
 Anime data is taken from [here](https://github.com/manami-project/anime-offline-database) and the AGPL-3.0 license is used because of that.

 ## Features
-- `/animes`
+- `/topanime`
-  - Listing all animes and sorting them by their average score
+  - Listing all anime and sorting them by their average score
-  - Searching animes
+  - Searching anime
-  - Searching animes by tag (select a tag from `/anime/<id>` view)
+  - Searching anime by tag (select a tag from `/anime/<id>` view)
+- `/tags`
+  - Listing tags to search by
 - `/anime/<id>`
   - Viewing more detailed information about a specific anime
 - `/login` and `/register`